Daintree and Cape Tribulation

 Dining in the Daintree and Cape Tribulation

 In the Daintree Village you will find several small boutique eateries open for breakfast lunch and dinner.
-The Daintree Tea House specialises in freshly prepared lunches.
+The Daintree Tea House specialises in freshly prepared lunches and morning/afternoon teas.
+Julaymba Restaurant & Bar located in the Daintree Eco Lodge offers gourmet dining in a relaxed setting overlooking the lagoon, open for all day dining and cocktails.

-The Big Barramundi BBQ Garden specialises in Australiana bush tucker cuisine.
-There are also numerous small cafes and coffee shops in the Daintree; keep in mind these cafes and restaurants are spread apart therefore a vehicle is generally needed to travel from one to the other.
+Whet Restaurant is a popular dining spot in the heart of Cape Tribulation in a unique rainforest setting - open for lunch and dinner.
+There are also numerous small cafes like Turtle Rock Cafe in the Daintree; keep in mind these cafes and restaurants are spread apart therefore a vehicle is generally needed to travel from one to the other.

 Nightlife in the Daintree